 Office of Children and Family Services

-- $89 million under the Child Care Stabilization Grant to provide financial relief to childcare providers to help cover unexpected business costs associated with the COVID-19 pandemic and to help stabilize operations so that providers may continue to provide care.
+- $18.9 million under the Child Care Stabilization Grant to childcare providers to help cover unexpected business costs associated with the COVID-19 pandemic and to help stabilize operations so that providers may continue to provide care.

 Department of Civil Service

-- $277.8 million to CVS Caremark to provide pharmacy benefit services for the Empire, Excelsior and Student Employee health plans.
+- $306.4 million to Caremark Health LLC to provide pharmacy benefit services for the Empire, Excelsior, and Student Employee Health plans.

-- $35.4 million to Beacon Health Options Inc. for benefit services for the Mental Health & Substance Abuse Program for the Empire Plan.
+- $35.6 million to Beacon Health Options Inc. for benefit services for the Mental Health & Substance Abuse Program of the Empire Plan.

 State Education Department